Eggs, milk and sugar… these are the basic ingredients that are in a custard.

 So it should be as simple to make custard-filled buns, right?

-But did you know that most custard buns are actually made with custard powder?
+But did you know that many custard buns are made with custard powder?

 Custard powder was invented in England by Alfred Bird in the the 1800s.
 Hence, the name “Bird’s Custard Powder.”